selfcustody/krux-installer/README.md

 It will export all project in a binary:

+- linux: `./dist/krux-installer`
-- linux and macOS: `./dist/krux-installer`
+- macOS: `./dist/krux-installer.app/Contents/MacOS/krux-installer`
-- windows: `dist/krux-installer.exe`
+- windows: `./dist/krux-installer.exe`